a-pillay/MIDIOgre/README.md

 ## Note

-This work is highly primitive at the moment as is undergoing active development.
-I intend to include more augmentations shortly.
+This work is highly primitive at the moment and is undergoing active development.
+As of now, it is simply a showcase of work and is not ready to be integrated into your ML workflow.
+However, I intend to get it usable on priority.

 ## Contributing